wdi-sg/gitbook-2018/01-workflow/how-to-practice.md

 ### 4.Make a Pull Request before class starts on the next day

 #### Click the pull request button on your own forked repo
-#### Make sure to fill in how you're feeling about your submission. j
+#### Make sure to fill in how you're feeling about your submission.